webperf/WAPA/README.md

     Open a browser and enter "http://localhost:8888/", the homepage of WAPA will be shown.

-7. Alternatively, Using command to access WAPA is OK.
+7. Alternatively, Using command to access WAPA is OK:

             node  YOU-WAPA-ROOT\main.js  PROJECT-ROOT

     PROJECT-ROOT is the root directory of the project that you want to analyze.
 The result is stored as WapaAnalyzeResult.xlsx under the PROJECT_ROOT.